 Versailles was a glittering monolith of pleasure and indulgence that ignored, and fuelled, a well of national suffering.
 Even Napoleon thought it would be a bit gauche to take up residence there, once he became France’s self-proclaimed Emperor, and that’s saying something.

 However, the château’s current role breathes new life into its beauty, for these days it is a museum.
 And what are museums but a slice of culture and history made available to one and all?
 I think the Revolutionaries would approve.
-And I hope, deep down in her heart, that sheltered, silly, but fundamentally not-unkind queen would, too.
+And I hope, deep down in her heart, that sheltered, silly, but not=-fundamentally-cruel queen would, too.